RQHub7/Asteroids/README.md

        * See installation instructions to play on Windows
 * ***New***: Cyan spaceship that fires out red shots
 * ***New***: Asteroid-Asteroid collision creates chaos w/out clutter
     * My AI Agent wrote this feature.
-Check out the prompt here for the process.
+Check out the Usage Examples section [here](https://github.com/RQHub7/AI_Agent) for the process.
     * ***New***: Slight randomness to collision interactions (Angles & Speed)
     * LLM powered Agent comment notes left in.
         * Some variable names were adjusted, notes line up w/ code still